 Near Viadaza, northern Tilea, Winter 2401-2

-Biagino hated being so close to someone who seemed wholly intent on advertising their presence to all and sundry.
+Biagino hated being so close to someone who seemed wholly intent on advertising their presence to all and sundry within five hundred braccia.
 This was without a doubt neither the time nor the place to be so loud.
 Three times Biagino had pleaded with his companion to be quiet, only to be answered by an instruction to hurry up.
 Ugo wanted speed, the priest wanted quiet.
 While Ugo crashed through the undergrowth, Biagino picked his way through, fighting the urge to turn around and go back.

 They agreed about one thing, however: neither wanted to be there at all.

 They had been sent to the woods north-east of Busalla, close to where the road branched to Viadaza, due to reports of enemy movement thereabouts.
 Up until now the Viadazan undead had stayed within the city bounds.
-If they were moving further a-field then it could prove a dangerous hindrance to the activities of the last remnants of the Morrite crusader’s army, indeed any moment now, the enemy could prove very dangerous to Biagino.
+If they were moving further a-field then it could prove a dangerous hindrance to the activities of the last remnants of the Morrite crusader’s army.
+Indeed any moment now, the enemy could prove very dangerous to Biagino.
 While there was concealment for him and Ugo in the many shadows, there was also concealment for anyone or anything else.
-For all he knew these woods could be bursting with night terrors and grave-horrors, with a monstrous fiend waiting behind the very next tree.
+For all he knew these woods could be bursting with night terrors and grave-horrors, with a murderous fiend waiting behind the very next tree.
 Perhaps only dumb luck had kept them alive so far?

 At long last and quite suddenly, Ugo began to move cautiously, bringing his boots down softly and carefully.
 Stifling the urge to vent his annoyance by pointing out that Ugo had obviously been capable of silent movement all along, Biagino instead chose to give thanks to Morr that his companion had finally seen sense.
 The feeling of satisfaction was short lived, however, as it now occurred to him there must be some pressing reason for the coachman’s sudden caution.
 One look at Ugo’s wide-eyed face confirmed this suspicion.